Canadian Expat Tax in Portugal

 Coordinating CRA and Finanças Without Overpaying

-After departure, you file two returns: a Canadian non-resident return (reporting Canadian-sourced income only) and a Portuguese IRS return (reporting worldwide income).
 The two may need to align.
 Timeline.
 The Portuguese filing deadline is 30 June.
 The Canadian deadline is 30 April (with extension to 15 June for self-employed).

-File the Canadian return first if possible — the Canadian tax assessed determines the foreign tax credit you claim in Portugal.
+File the Canadian return first if possible, the Canadian tax assessed determines the foreign tax credit you claim in Portugal.
 Foreign tax credits.
 Portugal grants a credit for Canadian tax paid on income that is also taxable in Portugal.
 The credit is limited to the Portuguese tax attributable to that income.

 If Canada's rate exceeds Portugal's rate on a specific income stream, the excess credit is lost.
 NR4 slips.
 After departure, Canadian payers issue NR4 slips (instead of T4/T5 slips) for pension, investment, and retirement income.
 These slips show gross income and non-resident tax withheld.
 Provide them to your Portuguese advisor for accurate Anexo J reporting.